mgildea87/RNAseq_PE/README.md

 This bash script:

 		1. loads the miniconda3/4.6.14 module
-		2. Loads the conda environment (/gpfs/data/fisherlab/conda_envs/RNAseq)
+		2. Loads the conda environment (/gpfs/data/fisherlab/conda_envs/RNAseq).
+You can clone the conda environment using the RNAseq_PE.yml file and modify this bash script to load the env.
 		3. Executes snakemake

 ## Usage